ArkEcosystemArchive/docs-legacy/docs/api/README.md

 ---
-title: "Introduction"
+title: "API Reference"
 ---

 # Introduction

-This describes resources that are useful for developers.
-If you have any problems or requests please [open an issue](https://github.com/ArkEcosystem/docs).
+This is an API reference to the various Ark Ecosystem codebases. (https://github.com/ArkEcosystem/docs).